By Gwinn Volen

 If you are unsure if you’ve had water intrusion, and/or aren’t sure if you have claim worthy damage (some have really high deductibles), you might consider calling a local home inspector who can use a moisture meter and infrared camera to inspect possible impacted areas.

 St Johns County has great information on its website if you want to avoid rumors.
-Here’s a link to the post Matthew update that includes information for local businesses and individuals who have obtained a loss as well as information on closings and openings.
+It includes information for local businesses and individuals who have obtained a loss as well as information on closings and openings.